 Most home dehydrated fruits and veggies usually aren’t suitable for long-term storage.
 They simply contain too much moisture.
 If the moisture level is too high, you could even risk botulism poisoning (more on that below).

-To safely store dehydrated food with OAs, the food must be so dry that it snaps when bent.
+To safely store dehydrated food with OAs, it must be so dry that it snaps when bent.
 Or, for round foods like corn or peas, it should shatter when pressed with a spoon.

 Nuts and Seeds with Oxygen Absorbers